asvela/keyoscacquire/keyoscacquire/README.md

 FILETYPE = ".csv"       # filetype of exported data, can also be txt/dat etc.
-EXPORT_PNG = True       # export png of plot of obtained trace SHOW_PLOT = False       # show each plot when generated (program pauses until it is closed) TIMEOUT = 15000         #ms timeout for the instrument connection
+EXPORT_PNG = True       # export png of plot of obtained trace SHOW_PLOT = False       # show each plot when generated (program pauses until it is closed) TIMEOUT = 15000         # ms timeout for the instrument connection DEBUG = False           # print more details
 ```

 For changes to these defaults to take effect, the package must be reinstalled locally after doing the changes in `default_options.py`, simply by navigating to the directory containing `setup.py` and running `python setup.py install` or `install.bat`. **Note** that none of the functions access the global variables directly, but they are feed them as default arguments.